mbari-org/deepsea-track/README.md

 # About

 *deepsea-track* is lightweight tracking software for tracking multiple objects in deep sea underwater video.
-It is designed to be used with output from object detection from [deepsea-tfdetect](https://github.com/mbari-org/deepsea-tfdetect) which generate collections of XML files in [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format but can be used with any output generated in XML format.
+It is designed to be used with output from object detection models in data formatted into XML files in [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format but can be used with any output generated in XML format.
 It generates unique *VisualEvent* track sequences for analysis in JSON format.

+*Upcoming*
+- Currently adding support for object detection inference using the [OpenVINO Toolkit](docs.openvinotoolkit.org).
+Stay tuned!

 [click image below to see example in YouTube] [![Example video output](https://img.youtube.com/vi/cMZ8vr0aAYI/maxresdefault.jpg)](https://youtu.be/cMZ8vr0aAYI)